apiato/documentation/docs/components/optional-components/service-providers.md

   - event
 ---

-Apiato service providers are just Laravel service providers, and they function in the exact same way as Laravel service providers.
+Apiato service providers are just [Laravel Service Providers](https://laravel.com/docs/providers), and they function in the exact same way as Laravel service providers.
 However, they come with additional rules and conventions specific to Apiato.